gabledata/tutorial/README.md

 3. Click the "New Pull Request" button
 4. In the "base" dropdown, select the `main` branch
 5. In the "compare" dropdown, select the `breaking_data_change` branch that contains the breaking data change
-6. In the "Title" field, add `Rename status field in VehicleLocationEvent Data`
+6. In the "Title" field, add `Rename VehicleLocationEvent status field`
 7. In the "Leave a comment" field, add the following:

    ```